jlaumon/AssetCooker/Readme.md

 Path = 'data/bin'
 ```

-There is no limit on the number of Repos, so it's generally good to have several to separate directories that are dedicated to inputs from those dedicated to outputs (or intermediate files).
+There is no limit on the number of Repos, so it's generally good to have several and separate directories dedicated to inputs from those dedicated to outputs (or intermediate files).

-## Rule File
+### Rule File

 By default Asset Cooker will look for `rule.toml` in the current directory, but this is configurable in `config.toml`.
 The file can be in toml (simpler) or lua (more powerful if you have many rules).

 The rules format closely follow the structs and variable naming of the C++ (the only notable difference being that the C++ member variables start with an extra `m`).

 Before going into details, here is one example of rule to convert any PNG/TGA file ending with `_albedo` to a BC1 DDS, using [TexConv](https://github.com/microsoft/DirectXTex/wiki/Texconv).

 ```toml
 [[Rule]]
 Name = "Texture BC1"